Lucy-Forrest-Lab/AlignMe/Examples/S2S_example.md

 get a better overview of the underlying hydrophobicity of your sequence, the profile file can then be plotted, e.g. with xmgrace or gnuplot.

+---

 #### Pairwise alignment of 2 sequences based on secondary-structure predictions
-For aligning two per-residue predictions with each other.
+This example aligns two per-residue predictions with each other.
 These predictions were obtained with the secondary structure predictor PsiPred, but you can use any kind of program that creates a profile (i.e., transmembrane predictors, secondary structure predictors etc.).